-Intellectual Impairment A type of Impairment, which is defined as a limitation in intellectual functioning and adaptive behaviour as expressed in conceptual, social and practical adaptive skills.
+Intellectual Impairment International Classification IPC IPC A type of Impairment, which is defined as a limitation in intellectual functioning and adaptive behaviour as expressed in conceptual, social and practical adaptive skills.
 This impairment originates before the age of 18.
-International Classification Athlete Evaluation that is conducted in full compliance with these R IPC International Paralympic Committee IPC Classification Code The IPC Classification Code 2007 and accompanying International Standards and any subsequent version or versions of the same.
+Athlete Evaluation that is conducted in full compliance with these Rules.
+International Paralympic Committee The IPC Classification Code 2007 and accompanying International Classification Code Standards and any subsequent version or versions of the same.
 IPC Classifier Code of Conduct A set of rules to outline the responsibilities, to guide behaviour and decisions and to identify best practice for an individual Classifier, which is part of the IPC Classification Code International Standard of Classifier Training.
 IPC Code of Ethics The ethical standard that will be applied consistently within the Paralympic Movement, and will be applicable to all IPC sanctioned Events, Competitions and activities.
 IPC Handbook The IPC Handbook is the primary governance instrument for the IPC in its capacity as both an International Federation and the ruling body for the Summer and Winter Paralympic Games.
 All persons who are subject to the jurisdiction of the IPC are required to abide by its provisions.
-Medical InterventionAny intervention such as surgery, pharmacological intervention or treatment, which affects the Athlete's Eligible Impairment Medical Review The process by which an Athlete can apply to IPC Swimming to undergo Athlete Evaluation, in order that the Athlete's Sport Class may be reviewed to ensure that the Athlete's Sport Class remains a fair allocation.
+Medical Intervention 5 571 5 Medical Review The process by which an Athlete can apply to IPC Swimming to undergo Athlete Evaluation, in order that the Athlete's Sport Class may be reviewed to ensure that the Athlete's Sport Class remains a fair allocation.
 Minimum Disability Criteria The standards set by IPC Swimming in relation to the degree of Eligible Impairment that must be present in order that an Athlete is deemed to be eligible to compete in the sport of IPC Swimming.
-National Body A team entity of which an Athlete is a member.
+National Body y A team entity of which an Athlete is a member.
 Such an entity may be National Federation, National Paralympic Committee or other representative team body.